-The first line of an init file should contain the following package declaration in order to modify Next specific variables and functions:
+The first line of an init file should contain the following package declaration in order to modify Next-specific variables and functions:

 Following the package declaration, you can write or override any functions and variables.

-Keys are defined with the following syntax:
+Keys are defined with the

-in the previous example, the sequence of keys:
+In the previous example, the key sequence